-- "Configuring Backup for Windows 10" below to configure the Windows Backup if the computer was not provided by Norland. - >> "Installing the Microphone" on the facing page - "Uninstalling the Software" on page 3-9 (if necessary)
+- "Configuring Backup for Windows 7" on the next page or "Configuring Backup for Windows 10" below to configure the Windows Backup if the computer was not provided by Norland. - "Installing the Microphone" on the next page

-See Logging into the Illuminatus DXA Software when ready.
+See "Logging into the Illuminatus DXA Software" on page 3-11 when ready.